-And Eileen leaned to Kerry and they hugged for a moment and Kerry said, “Now that that’s settled, Kate will have a cow if you don’t get your ass in gear so that we can get you dressed” and Kerry began begin the process of putting on the corset and other things she would be wearing under her gown.
+And Eileen leaned to Kerry and they hugged for a moment and Kerry said, “Now that that’s settled, Kate will have a cow if you don’t get your ass in gear so that we can get you dressed” and Kerry began the process of putting on the corset and other things she would be wearing under her gown.

 While this was going on, Andi, Suzanne, and Kate were nervously in the kitchen.
 Andi and Suzanne, of course, knew what happened to Eileen in Chicago, and Eileen grew comfortable with Kate and revealed it to her.
 Eileen, they knew, would get through her doubts.

 Upstairs, Kerry, after a nod from her Mom, got up and shouted down the stairs, “Will you lazy bitches get your asses up here?
-We need to get someone to the church on time.”
+We need to get someone to the Church on time.”

 One thing.
-Yes, they had to get to a “church.”
+Yes, they had to get to a “Church.”
 Each of the five in the house and nearly all of those who would be in the church were raised Catholic.
 Suzanne’s Mother, Kate, was deeply religious.
 The others?
 Not so much, but certain values of being raised Catholic were embedded in their minds, and hearts, and souls.

 We should say who Alan was.
-He was one of the three men who regularly played tennis matches with Tom on Sunday mornings at their club, along with Ben and Charlie.
+He was one of the three men who regularly played tennis with Tom on Sunday mornings at their club, along with Ben and Charlie.
 All three were at Alan’s doing to Tom what was being done to Eileen a few miles away, albeit without so many items of clothing and with a little, but only a little, less nerve-calming.

 Some of Eileen’s angst visited Tom.
 It came from Wendy, the late, wonderful Wendy, mother to his two children.
-He’d spent time in the last week revisiting old photos of the two of them: homecoming games at BC, wedding photos, baby photos.
+He spent time in the last week revisiting old photos of the two of them: homecoming games at BC, wedding photos, baby photos.
 Even photos from her last, horrible months.

 The Saturday before, Eileen brought coffee and cake to him in his home office and saw him with photos scattered about the floor and a half-empty shoebox in his lap.
-She’d never seen him like this.
+She had never seen him like this.
 She placed the coffee and the plate on his desk and squatted next to him.